-Billionaire jeweller Nirav Modi, Allahabad Bank MD and CEO Usha Ananthasubramanian and 20 others have been charge-sheeted by the CBI in connection with issuance of fraudulent guarantees of Rs 6,498.20 crore to Modi's company by the PNB.
+Billionaire jeweller Nirav Modi, Allahabad Bank MD and CEO Usha Ananthasubramanian and 20 others have been charge-sheeted by the CBI in connection with the alleged issuance of fraudulent guarantees of Rs 6,498.20 crore to Modi's companies by the PNB.

-The fraudulent guarantees enabled Nirav Modi to secure loans from overseas banks which he allegedly siphoned off.
+These fraudulent guarantees enabled Nirav Modi to secure loans from overseas banks which he siphoned off, the CBI alleged.

 The agency will file supplementary charge sheets for the remaining amount in which it will detail the role of other accused such as Mehul Choksi, his companies, and Nirav Modi's wife Ami Modi, they said.